 On 17 April 2020, the Board decided to extend the comment deadline for several ongoing consultations and to delay the publication of other planned consultation documents.

-On 4 May 2020, the Board published an Exposure Draft proposing to extend by one year the effective date of amendments to IAS 1, Classification of Liabilities as Current or Non-current, which amends IAS 1 Presentation of Financial Statements.
+On 15 July 2020, the Board issued an amendment to defer by one year the effective date of Classification of Liabilities as Current or Non-current, which amends IAS 1 Presentation of Financial Statements.